JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/workload-protection/graph-orca.md

 1. From the top navigation of the J1 Search homepage, select **Integrations**.
 2. Scroll to the **Orca Security** integration tile and click it.
-3. Click the **Add Configuration** button and configure the following settings:
+3. Click the **Add Instance** button and configure the following settings:

    - Enter the **Account Name** by which you'd like to identify this Orca Security account in JupiterOne.
-Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
+Ingested entities will have this value stored in `tag.AccountName` when **Add AccountName Tag** is enabled.
    - Enter a **Description** that will further assist your team when identifying the integration instance.
    - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
    - Enter the **Orca Security Account Email** with the email address of the account used to generate the above API token.
    - Enter the **Orca Security API Key/Token** generated for use by JupiterOne.
    - Enter the **Orca API Base URL** for your Orca account.

-4. Click **Create Configuration** once all values are provided.
+4. Click **Create** once all values are provided.

 # How to Uninstall